 - They will grow directly in the gravel, but will float up if not anchored down, and it can make cleaning out the pond or separating the plants later more difficult.

 - These plants grow as a “rhizome” and the crown should not be covered by the soil.

 - Put 2 or 3 fertilizer tabs into the soil for optimal flower color (Lilies come in a variety of colors!)

 - When first introducing a lily to the pond, put in in at about 6 inches depth, if possible.
 Then, as the plant grows, lower it to 12 to 18 inches below the surface.
-One way to do this is to put a plastic pot under the lily pot to raise it up if you need to.
+24 inches down when they are mature is perfect.
+If the area is too deep, turn another pot upside down and put the lily pot on top of that.

 Things to know about caring for lilies:

 - Every 2 or 3 years the lilies will need to be divided.
-A plastic container will begin to bulge - giving you this reminder to this.
-If they are not divided and re-potted, they will grow right out of the pot, or be root bound and produce less flowers.
+A plastic container will begin to bulge – giving you the reminder to do this.
+If they are not divided and repotted, they will grow right out of the pot, or be root bound and produce less flowers.

 - Take the pot out of the pond and hose off the soil.
 You will be able to see that there are different rhizomes.
 You’ll need to cut these into separate pieces, keeping the most healthy looking ones and discarding the others.

-- Push them down in the soil so they are near the bottom of the roots.
+- Push the fertilizer tabs down in the soil so they are near the bottom of the roots.